Stop! Your Lease Extension in Tanworth In Arden Could Be FREE

 If you are facing a significant premium because your lease in Tanworth In Arden has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Tanworth In Arden lease extension today:
+Why you should start your Tanworth In Arden lease extension

-It is generally considered that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is generally considered that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement